PacificBiosciences/IsoSeq/README.md

 Additional benefit, single linux binary that requires no dependencies.

 ### Why is the number of transcripts much lower with IsoSeq3?
-Even though we also observe fewer polished transcripts with *IsoSeq3*, the overall quality is much higher.
-Most of the low-quality transcripts are lost in the demultiplexing step. *Isoseq1/2 classify* is too relaxed and is not filtering junk molecules to a satisfactory level.
+Even though we also observe fewer polished transcripts with *IsoSeq v3*, the overall quality is much higher.
+Most of the low-quality transcripts are lost in the demultiplexing step. *Isoseq v1/2 classify* is too relaxed and is not filtering junk molecules to a satisfactory level.
 In fact, *lima* calls are spot on and effectively removes most molecules that are wrongly tagged, as in two 5' or two 3' primers.
 Only a proper 5' and 3' primer pair allows to identify a full-length